NangoHQ/nango/README.md

 It contains:
 - a full OAuth dance for 40+ APIs
-- a frontend SDK to trigger new OAuth flows from your frontend
+- a frontend SDK to trigger new OAuth flows
 - a backend SDK & REST API to retrieve fresh access tokens for your API calls

 Nango is easy to try in 5 minutes and can be deployed in 15: